My recipes → Your inbox. Sign up today!

 Another great way to eat this, is to skip the walnuts, and stir in a tablespoon of your favorite nut butter.
 Oh the options….

 Has the weather begun to get chilly by you yet?
 Have you started making some warm oats for breakfast?
 If so, what are some of your favorite combinations?
+We’re also obsessed with pumpkin oatmeal and pear and almond oatmeal!
 I would love to hear all about it down in the comments below!

 Apple Pie Oats